logicalclocks/hops-docs/docs/user_guide/hopsworks/python.rst

 * A requirements.txt file to install many libraries at the same time using pip
 * An environment.yml file to install many libraries at the same time using conda or pip

-**The search bar for pip libraries is not available since Hopsworks 2.1, it will be added back in 2.2.**

 .. _python3.gif: ../../_images/python/python3.gif
 .. figure:: ../../imgs/python/python3.gif
     :alt: Select library package manager